Jellayy/Invitarr/README.md

   jellayy/invitarr:latest
 ```
 Note: It is recommended to omit any restart policy until you have populated your config.ini file.
 After finishing the setup process, feel free to change 'restart' to 'unless-stopped'
+### Configure

-4. Run the bot once to generate an empty config.ini file in the /config directory
+1. Run the bot once to generate an empty config.ini file in the /config directory
-5. Configure the `config.ini` file:
+2. Configure the `config.ini` file:
 ```
 [Discord]
 command prefix = .